PriyaMeena9/A-Music-Player-App/README.md

 # A-Music-Player-App

 A front-end  project of the  Music player.
 The project was created using the create-react-app CLI.
-The app is meant to work in conjunction with an authorization/authenication server found at this [repo](https://github.com/JL978/spotify-clone-server).

 ## Table of Contents
 - [Description](#description)